drslump/ass-ert/docs/negation.md

 ass(promise).not.resolves.string.equal('foo');
 ```

+!!! caution
-> Negating an initialized expression may produce unexpected effects, basically
+    Negating an initialized expression may produce unexpected effects, basically
     for synchronous initialized expressions the *evaluator* runs for every new
     expectation we attach to it.

 ```js
 // This one won't work since .string is true and will be evaluated before